shu0831/shu0831/README.md

 - 👋 Hi, I’m @shu0831
-- 👀 I’m interested in python
+- 👀 I’m interested in
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate for dev
 - 📫 How to reach me shu10sm77second@gmail.com